arianseyedi/python-envmanager/README.md

 _**environment_identifier_key**_:str *default = 'environment_mode'*

    * The key that will be used to specify the mode for in-file style environment mode specification.
 Must reside in the "common" section.
-Defaults to "environment_mode".
 If key is missed, the corresponding environment's section variable will NOT be loaded (so only the common section will).

 *my_env_vars.cfg*
 ```